lufixSch/chatgpt_cli/README.md

                       The maximum number of tokens to generate in the response (Default: 1024)) --temperature TEMPERATURE
-                      The temperature to use for sampling from the GPT model (Default: 0.7)) --api-key API_KEY     The OpenAI API key to use (Default: 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) --system-message SYSTEM_MESSAGE
+                      The temperature to use for sampling from the GPT model (Default: 0.7)) --api-key API_KEY     The OpenAI API key to use (Default: None) --system-message SYSTEM_MESSAGE
                       The message added to the Chat before the first message (Default: You are ChatGPT, a large language model trained by OpenAI.
 Carefully heed the user's instructions.)
 ```